neelsoumya/introduction_to_R/README.md

 `day2.R` and `day4.R` and `tidyverse.R`: more advanced material on using ggplot and tidyverse

+`script.R` : also basic R to advanced plotting

 # Notes

 Available in PDF and Word documents in this directory.